 The Applicant requests approval of a General Plan Amendment to change the Land Use Designation of the property located at 151 Riverside Drive from Traditional Residential Infill to Multi-family Residential.
-The General Plan designation for the adjacent property to the west containing the 41-unit Existing Bridgeview Apartments, located at 122 Brown Street, is MFR-157, Multi-Family Residential, which provides for attached single-family homes and multi-family units at a density range of 9 to 20 units per acre.
+The General Plan designation for the adjacent property to the west containing the 41 unit Bridgeview Apartment, located at 122 Brown Street, is MFR-157, Multi-Family Residential, which provides for attached single-family homes and multi-family units at a density range of 9 to 20 units per acre.
 Given the size of the existing developed site (1.1 acres), the General Plan provides for between 9 to 21 residential units.
-The property was originally developed with 20 units; however, the property was approved for an additional 21 units in 1983 as part of an agreement to provide 100% of the units for seniors, people with disabilities, and low- or moderate-income families.
+The property was originally developed with 20 units; however, the property was approved for an additional 21 units in 1983 as part of an agreement to provide 100% of the units for seniors, the disabled and families of low- or moderate-income.
+The Applicant proposes the same General Plan designation for 151 Riverside Drive as exists on the adjoining westerly parcel and proposes to construct 16 additional apartments in two new buildings.
+Three of the units on the property (both the existing Riverside Apartment project and the proposed expansion) will be set aside for very low income households earning 50% or less of the county median income.